Authentic Lumpia Recipe (Filipino Egg Rolls)

 I learned this recipe from my Filipino mother.
 I love this lumpia recipe because it isn't overstuffed with vegetables.
 My mom's Filipino recipe has been a little Americanized.

 You're going to need patience!

-The first thing you'll need is: a lot of patience!
+The first thing you'll need is a lot of patience!
 Especially if you have never worked with lumpia wrappers before.
 The wrappers (available at most local Asian food markets these days) are very thin sheets of dough that you will use to wrap your fillings.
 For some reason—and I have never understood this—they package the wrappers all stuck together.
 This makes it very difficult to separate them from one another.
-Recently, they have began selling the wrappers individually separated.
+Recently, they have started selling the wrappers individually separated.
 However, they only sell 25 sheets per pack instead of the normal 50 per package.
 The individually separated packages also costs a few cents more; so, depending on how much time and patience you have, that is your choice to make.
 To me, the extra few cents is worth it, especially if you're preparing for a party or wedding.
 Please don't let this discourage you from making this tasty treat!
 The time is surely worth the end product, and you will definitely have future requests for this appetizer.

 - 1 pound ground beef

 - 1/2 cup chopped onions

 - 1 teaspoon or 2 cloves minced garlic

 - 1 package of 50 wrappers or 2 packages of 25 individually separated lumpia wrappers

 - 1-1 1/2 cup(s) vegetable or olive oil